How License Points and Tickets Affect Your Car Insurance Rates

 Completing a state-approved defensive driving course is one of the most actionable ways to reduce the blow of a violation.
 Benefits include:

-• Point reduction: In many states, completing the course removes 3–5 DMV points from your license
+• Point reduction: In many states (including New York), completing the course removes up to 4 DMV points from your license

 • Potential ticket dismissal: Courts in some states allow ticket dismissal upon course completion